 Smart city projects can take many forms, and the focus of a smart city has evolved over the last few years.
-Beyond technologies and connected environments, the smart cities all city streets.
+Beyond technologies and connected environments, the smart cities movement emphasizes access to transportation, healthcare, housing, and economic opportunity.
+Smart city projects that may be applicable or considered within the FM Region include: